All seabirds and marine mammals, four coral groups, and many species of sharks are fully protected by law in New Zealand.

 New Zealand sea lions are unique to New Zealand and one of the rarest species of sea lions in the world.
 It is thought that before humans arrived in New Zealand sea lions were found right around the coast.
 Sea lions were hunted for food and skins but have been protected by law since the late 1800s.
 Their population of around 12,000 is now restricted to southern New Zealand and sub-Antarctic waters.
-Most breed on the Auckland Islands but a large number breed on Campbell Island and they appear to be recolonising Stewart Island.
+Most breed on the Auckland Islands but a large number breed on Campbell Island and some have recently recolonised Stewart Island.
 The Auckland Islands have a marine reserve extending 12NM to help protect these breeding colonies as well as other marine life here.
 In places the foraging grounds of sea lions overlap with fishing grounds.
 To manage interactions, we use Sea Lion Exclusion Devices, which allow sea lions to escape fishing nets alive and unharmed.
 These have proven successful and fishing is no longer a threat to local sea lion populations.
 This video explains how they work.

 New Zealand is home to the greatest diversity of seabirds on earth, many of these are international travellers that come here to breed.
 Such diversity, coupled with large numbers, makes fishing in New Zealand particularly challenging.
 Seabirds naturally flock around fishing vessels as fish scraps and catch provide easy pickings.
 In their race for food, seabirds may get struck by trawl cables or entangled in the net.
 To reduce interactions, we have worked hard to develop and implement seabird-smart fishing practices.
-These have proven successful, many are now regarded as international best-practice.
+These have proven successful and many are now regarded as international best practice.
 The Ministry for Primary Industries has produced an updated National Plan of Action for Seabirds to continue to document New Zealand’s efforts in conserving and managing seabirds within our waters.
 DWG is also involved in Southern Seabird Solutions, an innovative alliance with representatives from the seafood industry, government and WWF-NZ promoting seabird-smart practices in Southern Hemisphere fisheries.

 Southern Seabirds Solutions produced this video on deepwater trawl and longline response to seabird captures.